hudson-and-thames/mlfinlab/docs/source/optimal_mean_reversion/ou_model.rst

 In this step we need to use :code:`fit` function to fit OU model to our training data and set the constant parameters like transaction costs, discount rates, stop-loss level and data frequency.
 You have a choice not to set the stop-loss level at the beginning, but it will deny access to the functions that use the stop-loss level.
-To access them you just need to set the parameter :code:`self.L`
+To access them you just need to set the parameter :code:`self.L`.
+Also there is a possibility to not use the whole provided training sample, limiting it to a time interval of your choice with :code:`start` and :code:`end` parameters.

+That option can be used if you provide a pandas DataFrame as an input data with Datetime-type indices.
-You can use an array of two time series of asset prices, and the optimal portfolio will be constructed by the function itself, or use your own portfolio values as an input data.
+You can also use an np.array of two time series of asset prices, and the optimal portfolio will be constructed by the function itself, or use your own portfolio values as an input data.

 Implementation